aiven/devportal/docs/products/kafka/howto/manage-schema-registry-authorization.rst

 Manage Karapace schema registry authorization
 =============================================

-Schema registry authorization allows you to authenticate the user, to control access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_, and to filter the content the endpoints return.
+Karapace schema registry authorization allows you to authenticate the user, to control access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_, and to filter the content the endpoints return.

 ..
 Tip::